jerosidDev/MainIntranetApp/README.md

 # MainIntranetApp data sources
 The first data source is from the third party booking system’s database.
-I use Entity framework from this existing database which generate the .edmx model and the necessary entity classes.
+I use Entity framework from an existing database which generate the .edmx model and the necessary entity classes.
+These and the db context will not be shown in this repository, only their uses in this project will be shown.

-To avoid conflict with the previous Entity framework model, I used the second data source which is the solution database through a Web API defined on a separate project: CompanyDbWebAPI.
+To avoid conflict with the previous Entity framework model, I used the second data source which is the solution's database through a Web API defined on a separate project: CompanyDbWebAPI.